zuiko21/minimOS/hard/README.md

 ## Supported architectures

-With great embarrassment I have to admit never have owned a 65xx computer... but suport for these classic machines shouldn't be difficult to add -- for instance, I have declared as 'reserved' the two first zero-page bytes in case the utterly popular Commodore-64 (using a 6510) is targeted.
-Back to my own-designed machines, here's the current history & roadmap:
+With great embarrassment I have to admit never having owned a 65xx computer... but suport for these classic machines shouldn't be difficult to add -- for instance, I have declared as 'reserved' the two first zero-page bytes in case the utterly popular Commodore-64 (using a 6510) is targeted.
+Back to my **own-designed** machines, here's the current history & roadmap: